 When a child is born to unmarried parents, the father is typically expected to be a source of support and reliability to both the child and the mother.
-Of course, there may be responsibilities like painting the baby’s room, changing diapers, and late night feedings.
+Of course, there may be responsibilities like painting the baby’s room, changing diapers, and late-night feedings.
 The most important thing an unmarried father can do for himself, however, is to establish legal paternity.

 Current Illinois law regularly makes reference to a child’s legal mother and father.
 In all but the most extreme cases, the legal mother is determined by virtue of the child’s birth.
 Paternity, on the other hand, is established by legal documentation or proceeding, changing the status of an alleged father to the legal father.
-Legal paternity carries with it all of the rights and obligations provided to any parent under law.
+Legal paternity carries with it all of the rights and obligations provided to any parent under the law.

 Some Benefits of Legal Paternity